JupyMD

 Download the plugin through the Obsidian community plugin browser and enable it.

-<path_to_interpreter> -m pip install <library>
+<interpreter> -m pip install <package>

 To convert a note to a Jupyter notebook